davidrodrigues40/angular-playground/README.md

 ### Reducers
 These are functions to perform upon an action occuring.
-They will update the associated state with the data received or the function performed in teh handler.
+They will update the associated state with the data received or the function performed in the handler.

 ### Effects
 Effects are handlers for the request actions.